 - 1. Size and Type.
-Teams may use either one 36" x 48" tri-fold presentation board or a single 36" by 48" poster.
-If you choose not to design a poster, keep the following in mind for your trifold board display:

-- a.
-The entire display must be on the table and not extend beyond the table top.

-- b.
-Displays may be taped to the table for stability.
+Teams must design a single 36" by 48" poster for the National Event.

+- State and local events may opt to allow a 36" x 48" tri-fold presentation board.

 - 2. Posters should include a title at the top of their poster.

-- 3. Posters should include an official MESA logo.
+- 3. Posters should include an official MESA logo (contact state office for a logo).

-- 4. A team card must be included and should include:
+- 4. A team section must be included and should include:

 - a.
 School Name

 - b.
 Grade level representing

 - c.
 State representing

 - d.
 Team members' names.

 - 5. Posters should include the following Poster elements (see the Resource Document for descriptions):

 - a.
 Abstract

 - b.
 Design Features and Drawings including:

 - i.
 One 11" x 17" Orthographic drawing

 - ii.
-Two creative models or isometric drawings
+Two graphics or isometric drawings that clearly highlight key design features

 - iii.
-One Arduino Block Diagram
+One Programming Logic Diagram

 - c.
 Results and Data including:

 - i.
 Two data tables

 - ii.
 Two data charts or graphs

 - d.
 Analysis

 - e.
 Conclusion and Recommendations

 - 6. All major sections should be clearly labeled.

-- 7. Your team's Engineering Design Notebook should be placed near your poster/display or be provided during your presentation so that your team, or judges, can refer to it.
+- 7. Your team's Engineering Design Notebook should be provided during your presentation so that your team, or judges, can refer to it.

 - 8. Electronic media are not allowed.

-- 9. Except for the tri-fold presentation board, no element of your school's previous year's display may be reused.
+- 9. No element of your school's previous year's display may be reused.
 All elements must be original for this year.

+2016-2017 MESA USA

-2015-2016 MESA USA National Engineering Design Competition Prosthetic Arm Challenge 2.0 Academic Poster Presentation 150 points
+National Engineering Design Competition

+Prosthetic Arm Challenge 2.1

+Academic Poster Presentation

+150 points